-In the following analysis, for brevity, we will not repeat `a.s.'\ in every instance.
-When working with sample path properties, it should be understood that we consider a sample path where all previously established a.s.\ properties (e.g., stability and convergence) hold, along with the a.s.\ conditions required by Thm.~\ref{thm-3}.
-Any properties proven to hold `a.s.'\ in the analysis below will apply to this path from the point they are established.
+To keep the notation concise, we will not repeat `a.s.' in every instance below.
+When working with sample path properties, it should be understood that \emph{we are considering a sample path on which all previously established a.s.\ properties (e.g., stability and convergence) hold, along with the a.s.\ conditions required by Thm.~\ref{thm-3}.
+Any properties proven to hold `a.s.'\ in the analysis below will apply to this path from the point they are established.}